contherad/radjiujitsu/README.md

 # Radjiujitsu Jiu-Jitsu Documentation Repo
 ## Build using Mkdocs cause it is easy and clean.

+I am attempting to put together a comprehensive list of jiu-jitsu techniques and links to techniques found on the internet.

 1. Download Mkdocs: [https://www.mkdocs.org/](https://www.mkdocs.org/)
    1. Install using pip: `pip install mkdocs`
    2. Install on Windows: `python -m pip install mkdocs`